ljkaras/CopperMap/README.md

 ## Manuscript Reference

-CopperMap is derived from our manuscript posted on [Science Advances](https://www.science.org/doi/10.1126/sciadv.adn3478).
+CopperMap is derived from our manuscript published on [Science Advances](https://www.science.org/doi/10.1126/sciadv.adn3478).
 For a more in-depth understanding of the model, its training, and validation, please refer to the manuscript.

 ## GitHub Repository Reference: